ASC_CPU_LOG

 Function

 • In non-tiling offload scenarios, logs are output to the plog.
 For example, debug logs are output to the /root/ascend/log/debug/plog directory.
 The log level is controlled by the environment variable ASCEND_GLOBAL_LOG_LEVEL.
-The log level, timestamp, code line where the log is located, and function name where the log is located are printed.
+The log level, timestamp, code line where the log is located, and function name are printed.

-• In the tiling offload scenario, logs are not output to the plog.
-Instead, they need to be flushed to disks and parsed.
-Before running the operator, you need to enable the dump function to make the log dump function take effect.
+• In tiling offload scenarios, logs are not output to the plog.
+Instead, they need to be flushed to the disk and parsed.
+Before running the operator, enable the dump function to make the log dump function take effect.
 Dump function enabling depends on the network run mode.
 Take the TorchAir graph mode as an example.
-You need to set dump parameters such as enable_dump, dump_path, and dump_mode.
-For details, see section "max-autotune Mode" > "Dumping Operator Inputs and Outputs (Graph Mode)" in PyTorch Graph Mode User Guide (TorchAir).
+You need to configure dump parameters such as enable_dump, dump_path, and dump_mode.
+For details, see "max-autotune Mode" > "Dumping Operator Inputs and Outputs (Graph Mode)" in PyTorch Graph Mode User Guide (TorchAir).
 The following is an example:

 import torch_npu, torchair